zakkolar/google-docs-mail-merge/readme.md

-## Password Generator for Google Sheets
+## Google Docs Mail Merge

-This is a super simple script to quickly generate kid-friendly passwords in Google Sheets inpsired by [DinoPass](https://dinopass.com/) by [Codemoji](https://www.codemoji.com/).
-For more information, see https://zak.io/addon/sheets-password-generator/.
+**Work in progress!!!**

+Add-on to create mail merges in Google Docs using data in Google Sheets